oldrich-s/musicope/README.md

 # Introduction

-[Musicope][6] is an open-source online piano game.
+Musicope is an open-source online piano game.
 You find further information about the game at the Musicope [website][6].
-You must have [Jazz plug-in][9] installed in order to be able to play the game!
+Notice, that you must have [Jazz plug-in][9] installed in order to be able to play the game!

 Musicope is in its **alpha** phase with a lot of bugs, lack of features and lack of documentation.
 You are therefore more than welcome to contribute!
-You can either enhance the Musicope [code][6], [file a bug][7], or discuss the game at the Musicope [forum][8].
+You can either enhance the [source code][24], you can [file a bug][7], or you can discuss the game at the Musicope [forum][8].
 Any type of contribution is welcome!

 The aim of the introduction is to give a brief overview of the game logic and source structure.
 The game consists of two separate views - [Game view][1] and [List view][2].